international design awards

 Immix Studio

-design and technology firm in Akron, Ohio
+marketing and technology firm in Akron, Ohio

 Sole Owner and Designer (2011-2020)